makmandy/coco-kitchen/README.md

 # coco-kitchen
-Recipe finder for coconut lovers
+Welcome to CocoKitchen, a recipe finder for coconut lovers!